phuocng/frontend-tips/posts/log-the-full-object-in-nodejs.md

 topics: NodeJS
 ---

-Using the `console.log` method in NodeJS might not be a deal if the input has deep nested properties.
+Using the `console.log` method in NodeJS might not be ideal if the input has deep nested properties.
 It will replace the deep nested property with `[Object]`.

 Let's say that the `person` variable holds the information of a person. `console.log(person)` will produce the following output: